Murders of Bibaa Henry and Nicole Smallman: Legal proceedings

-Danyal Hussein was arrested and charged with two counts of murder.
+Danyal Hussein was charged with two counts of murder.
 He told police he had Asperger syndrome and memory problems and refused to answer questions.
 He pleaded not guilty at the Old Bailey on 11 March 2021.
 The trial began on 9 June 2021 at the Old Bailey.
-Prosecutor, Oliver Glasgow QC told the jury, "Given the weight of the evidence against him, only someone who actually believes that an agreement with a demon will work could refuse to accept any aspect of the case against him. (...)
+Prosecutor Oliver Glasgow QC told the jury, "Given the weight of the evidence against him, only someone who actually believes that an agreement with a demon will work could refuse to accept any aspect of the case against him. (...)
 It is hard to imagine that anyone could do to another human being what this defendant did to Bibaa and Nicole; but to have planned it, to have prepared it and to have performed it with such ruthless selfishness is truly terrifying.
 He did not care what he had to do to get what he wanted, and these two women were nothing more than a means to a very disturbing end."

 Hussein was convicted of both murders on 6 July 2021.
 In October 2021 Mrs Justice Whipple sentenced him to life imprisonment with a minimum term of 35 years.
 Whipple told Hussein, "You committed these vicious attacks.
 You did it to kill.
 You did it for money and a misguided pursuit of power.
 This was a calculated and deliberate course of conduct, planned and carried out with precision.
 Bizarre though the pact with the devil may appear to others, this was your belief system, your own commitment to the murder of innocent women."
+He is imprisoned at HMP Belmarsh and will become eligible for parole on 20 July 2055.